 On December 15, 1993, Rich Snyder died in a tragic plane crash shortly after the opening of In-N-Out’s ninety-third restaurant in Fresno, California.
 His brother Guy Snyder, who succeeded him as president, continued to expand In-N-Out to 140 locations until his untimely death in 1999.

 Esther Snyder took the reins of the company she had founded with her husband.
 Their continued expansion brought them into Arizona in 2000.
 After Esther’s passing in 2006, Mark Taylor, vice president of operations, took the helm.
 Under his tutelage, In-N-Outs sprouted up in Utah.

 In 2010, Lynsi Snyder, the daughter of Guy and only grandchild of Esther and Harry, became In-N-Out’s sixth company president.
-She owned the company through a trust after Esther passed away and received full control of In-N-Out on her thirty-fifth birthday in May 2017.
+She owned the company through a trust after Esther passed away and received complete control of In-N-Out on her thirty-fifth birthday in May 2017.

 Lynsi expanded In-N-Out into Texas in 2011 and Oregon in 2015 and plans to move into Colorado and possibly New Mexico.
-All new restaurants must be within a day’s drive of the nearest commissary where the fresh never frozen burgers are produced.
+All new restaurants must be within a day’s drive from the nearest commissary where the fresh never frozen burgers are produced.

 There’s something unique about the culture the Snyders have built with In-N-Out that would change if they ever went public or sold the company.
 Rich Snyder told Forbes in 1989:

 My feeling is that I would be prostituting what my parents made by doing that.
 There is money to be made by doing those things, but you lose something, and I don’t want to lose what I was raised with all my life.

 You have to love that.